CLA Get Ready Internships

 The College of Liberal Arts educates more of Minnesota’s workforce than any other college in the state with over 13,000+ undergraduate students.
 CLA students study across more than 60+ majors and minors in the Humanities, Languages, Arts, STEM and Social Sciences.
 Visit this page for more information about our students.

 This program engages students in their sophomore year who are eager to gain paid professional experience.

 What training or support will CLA provide the students?

 Students in the CLA Get Ready Internships program take a career course that prepares them to search and apply for internships.
 Prior to starting at their internship, students complete an orientation module and participate in a preparation session.
 While completing their internship, students will be enrolled in a hybrid (mostly online) internship reflection course that guides them through navigating and maximizing their experience.
-Students will receive ongoing individual support from PES advisors, instructors and career counselors.
+Students will receive ongoing individual support from advisors, instructors and career counselors.

 What training or support will my organization have to provide?

 Organizations will provide the training and support they would provide any intern.
 Keeping in mind best practices for orientation, onboarding, and managing an intern.
 The internship site will need to agree to CLA’s Internship Site Expectations.
 Our Internship Toolkit for Employers is our guide for creating quality internship experiences and includes best practices for preparing for, managing, and skillfully ending an internship.
 CLA’s Employer Engagement team is also available for consultation at any point.

 Is there a specific timeline?

 Students are enrolled in the preparation course during the fall semester.
 By mid-to late fall semester they are ready to begin applying for opportunities.
 Students are seeking primarily summer internships, though some may be seeking spring semester opportunities.
 The program allows for flexible timelines.